jmvbxx/yellow-steel-freetown/README.md

 1. Use proper object orientation, abstraction and design patterns.
 1. Your application should run as a CLI (command line interface).
 It should flow like a text based game.
 An in-memory data store is fine.
 The player should be able to play as many missions as they would like.
 At the end of each mission, you should output a summary of the mission.
 At the end of all missions, output the final summary.

-## What to Expect After You Submit

-Our team will be notified and review your submission within 3 business days.
-We will check the output, quality of the code, documentation, ease of maintenance, and performance of the solution.
-We know your time is valuable and appreciate you taking the time to complete this assignment. *If any questions come up, please send an email to your Doximity point of contact.*

 ## Your Mission

 _Your mission, should you choose to accept it, is to launch the rocket into low earth orbit._